microbiomedata/metaMAGs/README.md

  - `.conf` file: the conf file for running Cromwell.
  - `.sh` file: the shell script for running the example workflow

-## The Docker image and Dockerfile can be found here
+## The Docker image

 [microbiomedata/nmdc_mbin](https://hub.docker.com/r/microbiomedata/nmdc_mbin)

 ## Input files

-A json files with following entry:
+A json files with following entries:

 1. Number of CPUs,
 2. Output directory